aadityapyarla1983024/quickteams-cyhi/README.md

 ## Contact

-For questions or collaboration, contact [Your Email] or open an issue on GitHub.
+For questions or collaboration, contact aaditya.pyarla@gmail.com or open an issue on GitHub.

 ---